Complete FAFSA and contact Financial Aid

 Get an ID card

-Students may purchase a William and Mary Student ID card from the Tribe Card Services Office which is located in the Campus Center on Jamestown Road.
+Students may purchase a William & Mary Student ID card from the Tribe Card Services Office, which is located in the Campus Center on Jamestown Road.
 Student ID’s are required if you want to check books out of the library, take public transportation for free, use the Recreational Center, purchase a meal plan, or use them for discounts around town.
 The ID also functions as door access and a declining balance card.